algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 ### Forcing Predication

-В компиляторах есть способы, как сообщить, что бранч лучше заменить на cmov — __builtin_expect_with_probability(cond, true, 0.5) в GCC и __builtin_unpredictable(cond) в Clang — но оба теряются к тому моменту, когда оптимизатор решает, что выгоднее
+There are ways how to tell the compiler that `cmov` is beneficial You can use `__builtin_expect_with_probability(cond, true, 0.5` in GCC and `__builtin_unpredictable(cond)` in Clang, but both these hints are lost by the time optimizer decides what is more beneficial: branch or a cmov.

 https://bugs.llvm.org/show_bug.cgi?id=40027

 Branching is expensive.

-You can use cmov instructions.
+You can use `cmov` instructions.
 And something more complex in simd.

 Unfortunately.